Some links in this post may be affiliate links

 If you would like to add these plants to your collection, you may acquire Echeveria Plants from Etsy (Link to Etsy).

-Echeveria desmetiana does not require regular repotting as it has a small root system, therefore, repot it only when root-bound.
+Echeveria Peacockii does not require regular repotting as it has a small root system, therefore, repot it only when root-bound.
 Pruning is necessary to keep the plant neat as well as discourage pests and diseases infestation.
 Keep reading for more on these growing conditions and how to provide them.

 Be careful not to wet the center of the rosette as it can lead to rotting or water from the bottom instead.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
+Ensure that the pot has a drainage hole and the soil is well-draining to prevent waterlogging as it can lead to rotting and death of the plant.

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth as well as prevent lopsided growth.

-Feed Echeveria desmetiana every 2 weeks during the growing season with a balanced, water-soluble fertilizer for a lush growth.
-Withhold feeding during the dormancy stage (cold season) as growth is minimal at this time.
-Avoid over-fertilizing, as excess nutrients can cause leggy growth.
+Feed your Echeveria desmetiana with a balanced, water-soluble fertilizer every 2 weeks in spring and summer for a lush growth.
+Withhold feeding during the dormancy stage (fall and winter) as growth is minimal at this time.
+Avoid over-fertilizing, as excess nutrients can cause leggy growth and yellowing.

-Use a pot 1 size larger and one that has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
+Use a pot 1 size larger than the current one.
+Ensure that the pot has a drainage hole and the soil drains easily to prevent waterlogging as it can lead to rotting and loss of the plant.

+The woody stem can also be used for propagation where plantlets will form at the top of the stem.
 These plantlets can then be seperated from the stem when about 4-6 leaves have formed and grown in their own pots.

-Echeveria desmetiana (Echeveria Peacockii) can be propagated at the beginning of the growing season from offsets (pups) which form at the base of the plant or from leaf cuttings.
+Echeveria desmetiana (Echeveria Peacockii) is propagated from offsets (pups) which form at the base of the plant or from leaf cuttings.
+The best time to propagate is at the beginning of the growing season for faster establishment.

 The leaf cuttings root easily and have no need for a rooting hormone.